otienomilcah/SATechnicalOnboarding/src/README.md

 ## Technology Used
 * HTML - this was used to build the structure of the pages.

-* CSS - this was used to style the pages.
+* CSS - this was used to style the website.